mjml/mirror-job/README.md

 5. Make a third job for alignment pin holes in your wasteboard.

-If you don't already have this, you can use the Alignment Pin Sketch to produce a drilling job that will put some blind holes into your wasteboard to hold the alignment screws or pins.
+If you don't already have holes in your wasteboard to accomodate the alignment pins, you can use the Alignment Pin Sketch to produce a drilling job for blind holes at these locations.